monaha-hundo/websmtp/README.md

 A `compose.yaml` file is available to quicly launch an instance without setting up a database/server.

 Use `docker compose up` in the root folder .
 Visit `https://localhost/`, use `admin/admin` as the default credentials.
-Visit `http://localhost:8080` for a adminer instance to connect to the `mariadb` instance/database.
-Adminer is the only way to manage users of a running instance.

 ### Testing
 By default the `appSettings.Development.json` will look for a test/dev database on localhost, as such it is recommended to use docker and launch a local MariaDb instance for each test run.